Rebellion Festival: History

 maintains a positive relationship with Blackpool Council and the people of Blackpool in general and has been commended for its involvement with local charities.

-Another punk festival, Nice 'N Sleazy in Morecambe, began life as an offshoot of Wasted in Morecambe, the 3B's (Breakfast, Beer, Bands) Festival, providing campsite accommodation with an unofficial stage.
+Another punk festival, Nice 'N Sleazy in Morecambe (renamed Sleazy Live from 2025), began life as an offshoot of Wasted in Morecambe, the 3B's (Breakfast, Beer, Bands) Festival, providing campsite accommodation with an unofficial stage.
 When Wasted reverted to Blackpool in 2006, the Morecambe campsite event continued as a separate festival.

 2017 was the 21st anniversary of the festival which coincided with the 40th anniversary celebrations of Punk.
 The 2020 event was postponed to 2021 because of the COVID-19 pandemic and replaced with an online festival.
-In 2021 - although the full festival was postponed again until 2022 - organisers held a smaller replacement live event: the HITS 25 25th anniversary commemoration of the original 1996 Holiday In The Sun festival, announced at short notice as soon as the way was clear with regard to Covid regulations,.
+In 2021 - although the full festival was postponed again until 2022 - organisers held a smaller replacement live event: the HITS 25 25th anniversary commemoration of the original 1996 Holiday In The Sun festival, announced at short notice as soon as the way was clear with regard to COVID-19 regulations.

 The full festival resumed in 2022 with an additional event: R-Fest, held outdoors on the seafront on the Comedy Carpet.

+The 2024 festival coincided with beginnings of the 2024 United Kingdom riots, during which attendees staged an anti-fascist counter-protest to a gathered far-right group in the city.
+This led to a stand-off in which chairs, bottles and planks of wood were thrown.

+The 2025 edition coincided with a far-right protest taking place outside the Grand Metropole Hotel, part of the 2025 British anti-immigration protests, who anti-racist attendees of the festival again clashed with.